Wild Verge Trial

 JOIN OUR PLANT SURVEY!
 Outside the Parish Council office, 10am on the first Saturday of every month – everyone is welcome!

 We have asked the Parish Council’s contractor to cut the area twice a year – once before the spring growth, and once at the end of the summer.
 This will allow plants to grow, flower and set seed, and insects and birds to feed on them.
-(There has already been a small hiccup when the County Council’s mowing team turned up and cut the verge but our volunteer Ian saved the day by removing all the grass cuttings so as not to over-nourish the soil.)

 Stephanie Chapman, Community Engagement Co-ordinator for Withyham Parish Council, and Jamuna Amara, of Wild Groombridge at the verge in July 2022